-Based on an earlier blog post, a friend asked me about the NOISEanalysis.
+Based on an earlier blog post, a friend asked me about NOISEanalysis.
 The interaction helps see how the concept of solution-focused practice and complexity can help make some sense of your work and life.

 “Any particular reason you break out the order away from N-O-I-S-E?
 Prioritization? or easier to add upon the other during the thinking process?
 I happen to like the order as written.
 Especially when we recognize our strengths can be, at times, both complementary or detrimental to our ability to make improvements.”
 Sean Lewis

 I made NOISEanalysis to be solution-focused instead of SWOT, which feels problem-focused.

 With a solution-focused approach, we generally begin with hopes, then what is working well and how it is working, then move into how you will notice the improvement or change.

 How I phrase the NOISEanalysis

 Once we understand some hopes or boundaries of the work, starting with strengths allows the person(s) or team to discuss what is working and what is good.
 To create psychological safety and recognize that things are going well, we need to make some areas louder and quieter. (more stories like these, less like those – using examples and lived experience)

 Needs feel to me like something that can be depersonalized.
 And needs are different from weaknesses.

-Needs come second because “how will we achieve better, what do we need?” can only come from having hopes and knowing strengths.
-In the absence of hopes and strengths, needs are blind steps that can make the person(s) and team feel hopeless.
+Needs come second because “how will we achieve better?
+What do we need?” can only come from having hopes and knowing strengths.
+Without hopes and strengths, needs are blind steps that can make the person(s) and team feel hopeless.

 From strengths, the needs, then improvements, we move with the team to a divergent perspective or thinking outside themselves.

-Opportunities are ways of others knowing the opportunities exist, and we can gain those (building off strengths in the past and current).
+Opportunities are ways for others to know the opportunities exist, and we can gain those (building off strengths in the past and current).

 Now we can talk about “what will be better when ___.”